TampaUseRs/speaker-starter-kit/README.md

 ## How to Use This Kit

-This kit provides starter files for preparing for your Tampa R Users Group talk that will make it easier for you to prepare, for the attendees to follow along, and for the organizers to stay organized.
+This kit provides starter files for preparing for your [Tampa R Users Group][trug-website] talk that will make it easier for you to prepare, for the attendees to follow along, and for the organizers to stay organized.

 If you're comfortable with git and GitHub, you can fork this kit and use it as a starting place for you talk development.
 You could also just clone this repo locally and start there.